dchrzanowski/mtml/README.md

 ```shell
 npm install -g mtml
 ```
 Remember the `-g` flag so that the application will be available from the command line anywhere in your file system.
-On *nix might have to `sudo` it ;)
+On *nix you might have to `sudo` it ;)

 # Run
 ```